 Features and apps might sway your ultimate decision but your gut feeling on which smartwatch platform to choose will probably be based on the hardware itself.
 And it feels a bit odd to describe these smartwatches as hardware these days as on both sides, tech companies are doing a much better job of disguising the tech as truly wearable accessories.

-Essential reading: Samsung Gear S3 first impressions
+Essential reading: Read our in-depth Samsung Gear S3 review

 Android Wear v Tizen: Compatible phones